-If you choose to meet your financial obligation by going the insurance route, you must have at least the following types and levels of protection:
+If you choose to meet your financial obligation by purchasing motorcycle insurance, you must have at least the following types and levels of protection:

 Although meeting these standards allow you to conform with the state's requirements, most financial professionals advise having much more extensive insurance protection than this.
-Please refer to our Types of Coverage section to learn why, and to read about the different coverages available.
+Consider this when getting a motorcycle insurance quote.

 How Coverage Affects Helmet Requirements

-Unlike some states, Wisconsin doesn't relax the financial responsibility standards for those who wear a helmet while riding.
+Unlike some states, Wisconsin doesn't relax the motorcycle insurance standards for those who wear a helmet while riding.